 "I was surprised to discover she was never formally recognized for her groundbreaking work.
 Her concepts of asynchronous software, priority scheduling, end-to-end testing, and man-in-the-loop decision capability, such as priority displays, became the foundation for ultra-reliable software design."

 Finally, on Nov.
-22, 2016, President Barack Obama awarded her the Presidential Medal of Freedom for her work on the Apollo Moon missions.
+22, 2016, President Barack Obama awarded Hamilton, then 80, the Presidential Medal of Freedom for her work on the Apollo Moon missions.
 And in 2019, Google honored her with a portrait measuring 1.4 square miles in the Mojave Desert.
 More than 100,000 mirrors from the Ivanpah Solar Facility created the image.

 Hamilton, of course, wasn't the only unsung hero of the Apollo missions.
 Michael Collins, the third astronaut on the moon landing team, once said about 400,000 people put Neil Armstrong on the moon.

 Read about another pioneering computer scientist, Grace Hopper.
 This story was updated in 2019.